SourajitaDewasi/Data-Analysis/clc6g6fb6000208ml2hig2zm4.md

 ### Disadvantages of Circuit Switching

-1. Multiple people are required as Telephone Operators or Data Operators to connect wires manually daily, making it costly.
+1. Multiple people are required as Telephone or Data Operators to connect wires manually daily, making it costly.

 2. The messages are interceptable at the Telephone Exchange points.